canidlogic/bitsy/doc/FlexDelta.md

     result = 284,098,559 (= d_max)

+Since the encoded value was five or more characters long, we know it was encoded directly and not with signed displacement.

 ### Decoding example 2

 We can also decode the "M2P" with prediction 1,024 that we encoded in encoding example 2 to make sure we get the same value back: